Jerry Perenchio: Early life

 Perenchio was the grandson of Italian immigrants Giovanni Batiste (later John) Perenchio and Madeline D'Adda, who came to the United States in 1896 from the northern Italian village of Pavone.
 His grandfather established the Fresno Grape Exchange, built a packinghouse that shipped fresh fruits and vegetables to the Great Lakes region, and later founded the Crestview Winery.
 Perenchio was raised in Fresno until the age of fifteen, when he was sent to Black Foxe Military Institute in Los Angeles for three-and-a-half years, graduating in 1949.

-That fall he enrolled at the University of California, Los Angeles (UCLA), attending for five years and completing his B.S. in business in 1954.
+That fall, he enrolled at the University of California, Los Angeles (UCLA), attending for five years and completing his B.S. in business in 1954.
 He financed his own way through college, first with a series of odd jobs and then by establishing a small company – Party Management – that booked bands and catered parties at UCLA and the University of Southern California.

 During his last two years at UCLA, Perenchio was a member of the Air Force ROTC, which required that he serve a three-year hitch in the Air Force after graduating.
-In 1955 he entered the Air Force as a 2nd Lieutenant and earned his wings as a single-engine jet fighter pilot.
+In 1955, he entered the Air Force as a 2nd Lieutenant and earned his wings as a single-engine jet fighter pilot.
 He was promoted to 1st Lieutenant and received an honorable discharge in 1958.

 Career

 Music Corporation of America (MCA)

-In 1958, Perenchio joined MCA in the Band and Act Department.
+In 1958, Perenchio joined MCA Inc. in the Band and Act Department.
 He moved up the ranks to become the youngest vice president in the agency's history, and was made Head of the Concert Department for the eleven Western states and the Far East.
 Perenchio has said that he got his "MBA at MCA" and learned basic tenets that later informed his Rules of the Road: "take options, never grant them"; "never sell assets – lease them on a very short string"; "stay in the business you understand"; "make the calls and know the territory."

-He worked at MCA for four years until July 13, 1962, when the Antitrust Division of the Justice Department shut down MCA's talent-representing operations.
+He worked at MCA for four years until July 13, 1962, when the United States Department of Justice Antitrust Division shut down MCA's talent-representing operations.